 - 1/2 cup cooked long-grain rice raked with a fork to fluff it up

 - 2 finger chilies

 - 1 to 2 sweet mangoes

 - juice of one lemon or lime

-- Spoon the rice salad into shallow bowls.
+Spoon the Asian-style spicy and tangy beef and rice salad into shallow bowls.
 Serve with slices of lemon or lime.